kgoba/ft8_lib/README.md

 * Encoding contest mode messages
 * Encoding compound callsigns with country prefixes and mode suffixes
 * Decoding

+# What to do with it

+You can generate 15-second WAV files with your own messages as a proof of concept or for testing purposes.
+They can either be played back or opened directly from WSJT-X. To do that, run ```make``` and build ```gen_ft8```.
+Then run it.
+Currently messages are modulated at 1000-1050 Hz.

 # References and credits